gloriango/ComplimentDiscordBot/README.md

 # ComplimentDiscordBot
 A bot for discord which compliments people
-(and also insults people and send hearts)
+(also insults people and send hearts)

 commands